+Right-click the ASUS WLAN

+Adapter Setting Utility icon in the

+Windows notification area, then

+select Wireless Setting.

-- Right-click the ASUS WLAN Card Setting Utility icon in the Windows® system tray, then select Wireless Setting. - You may click Survey > Search to search for the wireless networks.
-Select a network (AP from the available network list) and then click Connect.
+In the WLAN Control Center window, click Survey > Search to search for available wireless networks.
+Select an Access Point (AP) from the list and click Connect.

-3. If Security is enabled on the AP or station, do the same security settings on your WLAN card as those on the AP or station.
+If Security is enabled on the AP or station, provide the required password or passkey.
 Click Save.